Academic Catalogs

 Special Services We Provide

-• Book assistance: EOPS provides assistance for purchase (depending on the availability of funds).
+• Book assistance: EOPS provides assistance for purchase of textbooks (depending on the availability of funds).

 • Counseling and advisement: Staff are available most days to assist with general information and advisement, and a professional academic EOPS counselor to assist with educational and career goals, including transfer help.
 All EOPS students must see EOPS counselors a minimum of three times a semester to maintain good standing.